CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 In this exercise, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.

->**Important**: Currently, you can author and deploy a model as a web service in Azure Machine Learning Studio, but testing it within the Studio is not supported yet.
-You can complete all steps leading up to the deployment of the model.
-Updates will be provided once this functionality becomes available.

 ## Lab Objectives

 In this lab, you will perform: